lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Fortunately, there is a a solution to this dilemma.
 The solution is to use the "virtual constructor" NewInstance().
 Although C++ does not allow virtual constructors, we can simulate it by creating a special virtual function that constructs a copy of the object that it is invoked on.
 For example, if this function is applied to a dataset instance of type vtkPolyData , the result will be a copy of that instance ( **Figure6-42** ).
 (Note that we use reference counting to make copies and avoid duplicating memory.)
 The virtual constructor function NewInstance() is implemented in a number of VTK classes including datasets and cells.

+!!! warning "Missing Figure"
     **Figure 6-42** Depiction of data flow for abstract filter output.
 The output object type is the same as the input type.

 Using the virtual constructor we can construct filters that output abstract data types like vtkDataSet.
 We simply apply NewInstance() to the input of the filter.
 This will then return a pointer to a concrete object that is the output of the filter.
 The result is a general filter object that can accept any dataset type for input and creates the general vtkDataSet type as output.
 In VTK, this functionality has been implemented in the abstract class vtkDataSetAlgorithm.